Introduction to replication and failover across multiple accounts

 Suspend and resume scheduled replication

 A secondary failover group cannot be promoted to the primary group while a refresh is executing.
 To fail over gracefully, suspend scheduled replication in the target account.
 After the failover is completed, resume the scheduled replication.
-For syntax, see ALTER FAILOVER GROUP.
+For more information, see ALTER FAILOVER GROUP.

 Replication to accounts on lower editions